1mh/pyqt-examples/README.md

 If you want to use PySide2 instead of PyQt5, simply replace all mentions of the latter by the former.
 For instance, in [`src/requirements.txt`](src/requirements.txt), replace `PyQt5` by `PySide2`.
 Similarly for any code examples: `from PyQt5.QtWidgets ...` becomes `from PySide2.QtWidgets ...` etc.

 Alternatively, if you don't want to commit to either of the two bindings at this stage, you can also use [Qt.py](https://github.com/mottosso/Qt.py).
 This is an abstraction over PySide2 and PyQt5.
 It loads whichever of the two bindings is available.
-To use it for the examples presented here, simply replace all mentions of `PyQt5` by just `Qt`.
+To use it for the examples presented here, replace all mentions of `PyQt5` by just `Qt`.

 ## License